Search for the $1/2^+$ intruder state in $^{35}$P: Discussion

 \section{Discussion}

-The impact of the upper limit for the ratio of the spectroscopic factors between a potential $2p2h$ bandhead in the region of interest and the ground state can be gauged by considering a simplified 2$\times$2 (two-state) mixing model.
-Studies of the $^{36}$S(d,p)$^{37}$S reaction~\cite{ECKLE1989,PISKOR1984,Thorn1984} show the population of a $d_{3/2}$ hole in the ground state of $^{36}$S and can provide an assessment of the proportion of $2p2h$ excitations present in the $0^+_1$ state.
-Consider that the ground state wave-function of $^{36}$S is described in a simple form~\footnote{The corresponding orthogonal $0^+_2$ state is $\ket{0_2^+} = -\beta\ket{0p0h}+\alpha\ket{2p2h}$} as:
+The impact of the upper limit for the ratio of the spectroscopic factors between a potential 2p2h bandhead in the region of interest and the ground state can be gauged by considering a simplified 2$\times$2 (two-state) mixing model.
+Studies of the $^{36}$S(d,p)$^{37}$S reaction~\cite{ECKLE1989,PISKOR1984,Thorn1984} show the population of a $d_{3/2}$ hole in the ground state of $^{36}$S and can provide an assessment of the proportion of 2p2h excitations present in the $0^+_1$ state.
+Consider that the ground state wave-function of $^{36}$S is described in a simple form as\footnote{The corresponding orthogonal $0^+_2$ state is $\ket{0_2^+} = -\beta\ket{\mathrm{0p0h}}+\alpha\ket{\mathrm{2p2h}}$}:

-where $\ket{0p0h} \approx d_{3/2}^4$ and $\ket{2p2h} \approx d_{3/2}^2f_{7/2}^2$.
+where $\ket{\mathrm{0p0h}} \approx d_{3/2}^4$ and $\ket{\mathrm{2p2h}} \approx d_{3/2}^2f_{7/2}^2$.
 The experimental ratio of the neutron spectroscopic factors for the population of the $7/2^-$ and $3/2^+$ in $^{37}$S in the $(d,p)$ reaction can be readily calculated from Eq.~\ref{eq:36Swave}:

 Fig.~\ref{fig:2by2} (left panel) shows the behavior of amplitude $\alpha^2$ as a function of this ratio.
-When compared with the average (and its standard deviation) obtained from the data in Refs. ~\cite{ECKLE1989,PISKOR1984,Thorn1984} we can determine $\alpha^2 = 89.5\pm1.6\%$ which, as anticipated, corresponds essentially to a $0p0h$ configuration for the ground-state of $^{36}$S.
+When compared with the average (and its standard deviation) obtained from the data in Refs. ~\cite{ECKLE1989,PISKOR1984,Thorn1984} we can determine $\alpha^2 = 89.5\pm1.6\%$ which, as anticipated, corresponds essentially to a 0p0h configuration for the ground-state of $^{36}$S.

 Proceeding now to $^{35}$P the ground state $\ket{1/2_1^+}$ and the excited $\ket{1/2_2^+}$ can be described in the simple two-level model as:

 and following from Eqs.~\ref{eq:36Swave}, \ref{eq:35Pgs} and \ref{eq:35Pes} we then estimate the ratio of spectroscopic factors as